Breakups suck, there’s no denying it. Whether you’re the instigator or the recipient the process is still difficult.

 2 – Look At The Big Picture

-With this in mind, it’s a good idea to try and take a step back and look at your relationship and breakup from that third point of view.
-Acknowledge both parties influence over the outcome of your relationship, regardless of who wronged who.
-This isn’t a blame game, this is a big picture look at things.
-And it isn’t about overlooking behaviours and actions taken and placing blame with someone else.
+With this in mind, it’s a good idea to try and take a step back and look at your relationship and break up from that third point of view.

 If your ex cheated on you, this isn’t about you saying that it was your fault.
 It’s about looking at things objectively.

-This is an exercise in self reflection and if you’ve not done this a lot before, it may be wise to seek assistance in this process by a counsellor so you don’t swing in the wrong direction and take all the blame on yourself.
+This is an exercise in self-reflection and if you’ve not done this a lot before, it may be wise to seek assistance in this process from a counselor so you don’t swing in the wrong direction and take all the blame on yourself.

 3 – Read Some Amazing Books

-If you’re not a book person that’s okay – there’s always podcasts, motivational speakers and audio books you could try.
+If you’re not a book person that’s okay – there are always podcasts, motivational speakers, and audiobooks you could try.
 You could even find some movies to watch that build you up and inspire you (but do steer clear of the sappy romance stories).

 4 – Create a Plan